SAJI-01/Weighted-Voronoi-Stippling-Unity/README.md

 CrossProduct = X0*Y1 - X1*Y0;

-First, Area is calculated for each cell By iterating through all Vertices
+First, the Area is calculated for each cell By iterating through all Vertices

 And then calculate the Cross Product of One Vertex(X0,Y0) and the Next Vertex(X1 + 1, Y1 + 1)
 last area/=2;